top of page

 EXTENDING YOUR WASH DAYS IS A GOOD THING.

-If you're experiencing greasy hair so you feel the need to wash it daily, extending your wash days is the first best thing you can do.
+If you're experiencing greasy hair and you feel the need to wash it daily, extending your wash days is the best thing you can do.
 Washing your hair daily can make the scalp dry and encourage it to produce more oils as it tries to protect itself from bacteria.

-Here are some blog posts that will help you learn more on this topic:
+Here are some blog posts that will help you learn more about this topic:

 Read this -> Why is my hair so greasy